terminal-labs/salt/README_RHEL6.md

 ## Running the Salt Minion

 With the installation and configuration complete, the salt minion can be ran from the terminal with the `salt-minion` binary.
-For example,
+For example, as the root user

 ```bash
 salt-minion -d